V.P. Harris & Labor Secretary Walsh Ask Federal Employees To Join a Union

 Kamala Harris” by Gage Skidmore is licensed under CC BY-SA 2.0

-After decades of decline, America’s labor movement appears on the verge of an upswing.
+After decades of decline, America’s middle class appears on the verge of an upswing as the labor movement regains momentum.

-President Biden’s administration has long eyed the need to increase the collective bargaining power of U.S. workers in every corner of the country.
+President Biden’s administration has long eyed the need to increase the collective bargaining power of federal workers in every corner of the country.
 Administration officials are launching this effort at the federal level with the hope of expanding into the private sector.
-The federal government is already the country’s largest employer with millions employed by the U.S. Postal service and other non-postal employees.
-Only 20 percent of federal employees currently belong to a union.
+The federal government is already the country’s largest employer with millions employed by the U.S. Postal Service and other non-postal agencies.

 At the White House today, Harris, who chairs the White House labor task force, and Walsh, its vice chair, announced two new executive actions.
 During the hiring and onboarding process, the government will be required to educate applicants about unions.
 During training sessions, union representatives will also have the opportunity to interact with new employees.